Research Initiatives

 The Audrey G. Ratner Excellence Endowed Fund for American Jewry and Jewish Culture supports a dynamic slate of action-oriented programming goals, innovative student engagement activities, and cutting edge research, educating Tulane students for the transformative purpose of becoming the forward-thinking Jewish leaders of tomorrow.
 To accomplish this goal, the endowment will support key initiatives and programs.
 Students will have opportunities to cultivate leadership skills through structured academic experiences: the Audrey G. Ratner Jewish Leadership Course and Student Faculty Research Funds.

 The Ratner Speaker Series supports lectures, roundtables, and films and could bring internationally renowned speakers to Tulane University.
 Our participants—artists, scholars, public intellectuals, communal leaders—will contribute to a robust conversation about American Jewish culture, history, and ideas, to which the entire Tulane community would be invited.
 Ratner Speakers will also meet with student leaders at Hillel, connecting their academic work with our community and offering another area where student leaders could experience life-changing growth in their personal understanding and relationship to Judaism and Judaic culture.
-As part of the match challenge, new donors can make contributions of any amount to support this program.
-Those donors who make gifts of $100,000 or greater would be able to create named endowed funds.

 https://vimeo.com/927229440https://vimeo.com/1001657582/42ca97a8a0https://vimeo.com/886552294